Dugchugy/TinyPotionFactory/Carpenter/Notes/Game loop plan.md

 ### lecturn

 a pedestal with a book on it. used to access the journal for researching new tiles. can only be one. does not accept any input or produce any output

+## Research

+in order to progress in the game and unlock new parts for your factory. you will need to do research.  research will be done with a series of quests, each requiring you to either build a factory component or sell some number of potions (may add rate based quests too). the quests will be set up in a tree structure where quests have pre-reqisits that must be completed before they can be started. not all quests will unlock items

+### The Journal Begins

+pre-reqisits: None

+quest: place lecturn

+reward: none